wsydney76/craft5-boilerplate/README.md

 * [@tailwindcss/typography](https://github.com/tailwindlabs/tailwindcss-typography) and [@tailwindcss/forms](https://github.com/tailwindlabs/tailwindcss-forms) plugins.
 * [Alpine JS 3](https://alpinejs.dev/start-here) for interactivity.
 Only used for the mobile navigation.
 * [@alpinejs/focus](https://alpinejs.dev/plugins/focus) for focus/keyboard handling inside the mobile navigation.

+## Matrix vs CKEditor

+We use a simple matrix field for content instead of CKEditor.

+Personal preference aside, the main reason for this is that we want to keep content for different languages in sync.

+* Enforce that all languages have the same sequence of content blocks
+* Enforce that untranslatable content like images or styling options are in sync

 ## Props